StefanoTesla/EcoWittToAscom/readme.md

 ![image](https://github.com/user-attachments/assets/80f09ad6-dea8-41cb-9188-c109f6a8de05)

-Out the IP address of your weather station, and click Test!
+Add the IP address of your weather station (best if you give a static IP to the weather station), and click Test!

 If everything is good this message will appear: